m3y54m/Embedded-Engineering-Roadmap/README.md

 **Symbols Guide:**

-👶 : Indicates easy-to-understand and beginner-friendly references.
-Refer to them if you do not have much knowledge in embedded systems.
+👶 indicates easy-to-understand and beginner-friendly resources.
+Refer to them if you do not have prior knowledge in a topic.

-💎 : Indicates well-known references that have truly invaluable and comprehensive content.
+💎 indicates well-known references that have truly invaluable and comprehensive content.
 Refer to them if you want to deepen your understanding of a topic.
 _________________

 ### Soft Skills